angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## Which is better out of _Turbo_ or _Tempo_ Doomsday?

-Against the majority of the meta at the time of writing this _Turbo_ Doomsday has a more favourable position with _Tempo_ giving up percentage points against some of the otherwise easier matchups. _Tempo_ however has a much better game to be played against Delver or other decks that may run a significant amount of combo-specific hate for the matchup.
+Against the majority of the meta at the time of writing this _Turbo_ Doomsday has a more favorable position with _Tempo_ giving up percentage points against some of the otherwise easier matchups. _Tempo_ however has a much better game to be played against Delver or other decks that may run a significant amount of combo-specific hate for the matchup.